sanyarnd/notes/plugins/Firefox.md

 * [Search by image](https://addons.mozilla.org/ru/firefox/addon/search_by_image) - A powerful reverse image search tool, with support for various search engines, such as Google, Bing, Yandex, Baidu and TinEye.1

 * [Switch Container Plus](https://addons.mozilla.org/en-US/firefox/addon/switch-container-plus/) - Switch the current tab to a different container in multiple ways.

+* [Tabliss](https://addons.mozilla.org/ru/firefox/addon/tabliss/) - A beautiful New Tab page with many customisable backgrounds and widgets that does not require any permissions.

 * [Tab Session Manager](https://addons.mozilla.org/en-US/firefox/addon/tab-session-manager/) - Save and restore the state of windows and tabs.
 It also supports automatic saving.